 Supplies You’ll Need to Make This Project:

 Yarn in Two Colors: I used a textured organic cotton yarn called “Sprout” by Classic Elite.
-This is a chunky, machine-washable yarn.
+This is a chunky, machine-washable yarn that is now discontinued.
 One skein of the main color is more than enough for this project; I used about 2 oz. of yarn total.
 You’ll only need a small amount of the accent color.

 Crochet Hook: I used a size J / 6.0 mm crochet hook.
 Adjust as necessary to get the required gauge.